sympleaichat/simpleaichat/README.md

 ##  Getting Started

 1. Launch the app
-2. Enter your API key for Claude / ChatGPT / Gemini / Grok / DeepSeek
+2. Enter your API key for Claude / ChatGPT / Gemini / Grok / DeepSeek / Mistral
 3. Start chatting, editing, and exploring — all saved locally

 ---